webfox/silverstripe-helpers/README.md

  - Adds a new *Image Alt Text* option to the image settings
  - Makes the image settings fields full width
  - Automatically applied

+##LinkExtension##
+ - Adds a new *SEO Text* option to the link settings
+ - Adds a *force download* checkbox to the link if it's set to a file.
+ - Automatically applied

 #Template Providers Overview#